Moissanite Ring vs Diamond Ring Cost

 Diamonds may be preferable if you:

-Want potential resale or inheritance value
+- Want resale or investment value

-Prefer subtle sparkle over moissanite’s more fiery brilliance
+- Prefer subtle sparkle over fire

 Making the Right Choice

-When choosing between moissanite and diamonds, consider:
+When choosing between moissanite and diamonds, consider budget, style preference, ethics, and long-term value.

 Final Thoughts